-• Internet access for youth/students
+Internet access for youth/students

-- to research transmission mechanisms (you can use Appendix A). - AND/OR Local experts (veterinarians, public health officials, etc.) join the class for a discussion.
+- A list of 5 to 10 different disease agents for youth to research transmission mechanisms (you can use Appendix A). - AND/OR Local experts (veterinarians, public health officials, etc.) join the class for a discussion.